Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Acknowledgment

-\begin{IEEEbiography}[{ }]{Enmeng Lu} is currently a Research Engineer at the Brain-Inspired Cognitive Intelligence Lab and a Research Fellow at the International Research Center for AI Ethics and Governance, both at the Institute of Automation, Chinese Academy of Sciences.
-He also serves as the Co-Director of the Center for Long-term AI (CLAI) in Beijing, China.
-His research interests include brain-inspired cognitive robotics, as well as the ethics, safety, and governance of AI. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Enmeng Lu} is currently a Senior Research Fellow at Beijing Institute of AI Safety and Governance (Beijing-AISI), and serves as the Director of Sustainable Development and AI Governance Research Center.
+He is also a Co-Director of Center for Long-term AI, China.
+His research focuses on the ethics, safety, and governance of AI, employing both technical and policy tools to address problems.